This post is sponsored by Rodelle.

 For several weeks now, I’ve had the idea of making slice and bake cookies stuck in my head.
 I’d never made them before, but something about them suddenly became so intriguing and compelling that I could think of little else until I got to work on them.
 I think it’s something about the image of cutting thick slabs of from a log of homemade dough–it seems so decadent, almost as if getting to make slice and bake cookies means you’re really living the life.
 It’s the little things, right?
 It always is for me, at least.

 And of course, this is worlds better than store-bought cookie dough logs that are packed with too much sugar and laced with preservatives.
 This cookie dough is made with real butter, just the right amount of sugar, a pile of fresh lemon zest, Rodelle vanilla paste, Rodelle lemon extract, an egg yolk, and a pinch of salt–and that’s it!
-Those seven ingredients come together to form a rich amalgam studded with specks of vanilla bean and cheery yellow pops of zest, so you can almost taste it when you look at it.
+Those seven ingredients come together to form a rich amalgam studded with specks of vanilla bean and cheery yellow pops of zest.
+You can almost taste the lemon when you look at it!

 When developing this recipe, I first tried it without the egg yolk.
 The cookies baked up well and were deliciously crisp, but I wanted them a little more crumbly and tender as opposed to totally crunchy.
 Adding the egg yolk totally solved that problem, giving the cookies that perfect shortbread-y crumb I was going for.